lllsondowlll/jslinux-mobile-uwp/src/jslinux-tap/README.md

 cp -r /mnt/jshda jslinux
 ```

-2. Modify the files in the jslinux hard disk found within the following location:
+2. Modify the files from within the mounted jslinux hard disk located in the following directory:
 ```shell
 /mnt/jshda
 ```